roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/GPU scheduling/cGPU Professional Edition/Install and use ack-ai-installer and the GPU scheduling inspection tool.md

 # Install and use ack-ai-installer and the GPU scheduling inspection tool

-Container Service for Kubernetes \(ACK\) provides graphics processing unit \(GPU\) sharing based on cGPU.
+Container Service for Kubernetes \(ACK\) provides GPU sharing based on cGPU.
 You can use cGPU to share one GPU in model inference scenarios.
 In addition, the NVIDIA kernel driver ensures that the GPU memory allocated to each container is isolated from each other.
 This topic describes how to install ack-ai-installer and the GPU scheduling inspection tool on a GPU-accelerated node.
 You can use them to implement GPU sharing and memory isolation.

 -   A professional Kubernetes cluster is created.
 When you create the cluster, you must select a **heterogeneous computing** instance family, including GPU-accelerated, FPGA-accelerated, and NPU-accelerated instances.
 For more information, see [Create a professional managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/Create a professional managed Kubernetes cluster.md).